 What are espresso beans?

 Bags that are labeled as espresso beans are most likely dark or medium roast, especially at the grocery store.
-Many specialty coffee shops enjoy using a light roast coffee for making espresso because their target customers enjoy a complex cup of coffee.
-The average consumer probably doesn’t notice or can’t taste the nuanced flavors of light roast coffee and have a preconceived idea of what coffee should taste like—strong and bitter—which is a hallmark of dark roast coffee.
-There is nothing wrong with that, people can enjoy whatever coffee they like.
-But large companies that sell coffee know that people making coffee at home would probably enjoy a dark roast, so they market their product as espresso for simplifying the buying experience.
+Many specialty coffee shops enjoy using a light roast coffee for making espresso if their target customers enjoy a complex cup of coffee.
+The average consumer probably doesn’t notice or can’t taste the nuanced flavors of light roast coffee and have a preconceived idea of what coffee should taste like — strong and bitter — which is a hallmark of dark roast coffee.
+There is nothing wrong with that and people can enjoy whatever coffee they like.
+But large companies that sell coffee know that people making coffee at home would probably enjoy a dark roast, so they market their product as espresso to simplify the buying experience.

 Is espresso stronger than dark roast?

-So the easy answer is: maybe.
-Sometimes, espresso shots can be “stronger” than dark roast that was brewed using a French Press, but not “stronger” than a dark roast coffee that was brewed using a drip method (Source).
+Sometimes, espresso shots can be “stronger” than dark roast that was brewed using a French press, but not “stronger” than a dark roast coffee that was brewed using a drip method (source).

-Ultimately, whether you want a strong brew or not, taste is subjective and you know what you like best.
+Ultimately, whether you want a strong brew or not, taste is subjective and you’ll discover — or already know— what you like best.

 What are the best coffee beans for espresso?

-That being said, here are our recommendations for making espresso at home!
+Here are our recommendations for making espresso at home!
 If you’re looking for a more bold, strong, and bitter cup of coffee, use a dark or medium roast for espresso.
-We recommend trying a blend of coffees for the optimal flavor, like our Downtown Blend that’s fueled New Yorkers for 12 years!
-If you’re looking for a more fruity and floral flavor in your coffee, use a light roast coffee.
+We recommend trying a blend of coffees for optimal flavor, like our Downtown Blend that’s fueled New Yorkers for 12 years!
+If you’re looking for a more fruity and floral flavor in your coffee, our Santa Felisa Gesha Washed is your best bet.